 When to see a doctor

-If you have signs or symptoms associated with hypoparathyroidism, see your doctor for an evaluation.
-Contact your doctor immediately if you have a seizure or have difficulty breathing, both of which can be complications of hypoparathyroidism.
+If you have signs or symptoms associated with hypoparathyroidism, see your health care provider for an evaluation.
+Contact your health care provider immediately if you have a seizure or have difficulty breathing.
+These can both be complications of hypoparathyroidism.

-Hypoparathyroidism occurs when your parathyroid glands don't secrete enough parathyroid hormone.
-You have four small parathyroid glands situated in your neck, behind your thyroid gland.
+Hypoparathyroidism occurs when the parathyroid glands don't produce enough parathyroid hormone.
+There are four small parathyroid glands in the neck behind the thyroid gland.

-- Post-surgical hypoparathyroidism.
-This most common cause of hypoparathyroidism develops after accidental damage to or removal of the parathyroid glands during surgery.
-This surgery might be a treatment for diseases of the thyroid gland, or for throat or neck cancer.
+- Neck surgery.
+This is the most common cause of hypoparathyroidism.
+It develops after accidental damage to or removal of the parathyroid glands during surgery.
+Neck surgery may be done to treat conditions of the thyroid gland, or to treat throat or neck cancer.

 - Autoimmune disease.
-Your immune system creates antibodies against the parathyroid tissues, trying to reject them as if they were foreign bodies.
-In the process, the parathyroid glands stop manufacturing their hormone.
+In some cases, the immune system attacks parathyroid tissues as if they were foreign bodies.
+In the process, the parathyroid glands stop producing their hormone.

 - Hereditary hypoparathyroidism.
-In this form, either you're born without parathyroid glands or they don't work properly.
+This form can result from either being born without parathyroid glands or with glands that don't work properly.
 Some types of hereditary hypoparathyroidism are associated with deficiencies of other hormone-producing glands.

-Factors that can increase your risk of developing hypoparathyroidism include:
+Factors that can increase the risk of developing hypoparathyroidism include: